-If you look at the tabs on the top of the log-in screen you will notice than an additional tab has been added so that you can view or print prior reports.
-This may also be helpful for you see how prior reports are completed if it your first time reporting.
+The tabs on the top of the log-in screen allow you to enter your current reporting year information under the "Home" tab or you can view or print prior reports under the "Previous Reports" tab.
+This may be helpful for you see how prior reports are completed if it your first time reporting.

 Note: The report is divided into various sections.
 The sections are purely for organizational purposes.
-Each section contains discrete information and, while related, do not sum or balance to one another.
+Each section contains somewhat discrete information that may include subsets of information contained in other sections, and while related, do not sum or balance to one another.